You Thought Gout was a Disease of the Past !? The Best Tips to Avoid Gout

 Studies have revealed that gout is on the rise in the UK and this could be largely due to modern dietary habits with an increase in heavily processed foods being consumed with higher levels of saturated fats and trans fatty acids.8

 Low Purine & helpful foods

 Increasing the consumption of certain foods can help to combat the onset of gout and also help alleviate the severity of the symptoms associated with it.
 Low purine foods include bread, cereals, dairy, eggs, pasta, noodles and most fruit and vegetables.
-Asparagus, cauliflower and spinach have moderate levels of purines so should be avoided if living with gout.
+Asparagus, cauliflower and spinach have moderate levels of purines so should be consumed in moderation if living with gout.